alnvdl/varys/README.md

 to the disk and auto-refreshed.
 It also serves this feed list over an HTTP API, and provides a static mobile-friendly SPA for reading feeds.

-Varys is named after the GoT character who apparently was always up-to-date with his RSS feeds.
+Varys is named after the GoT character who was always up-to-date with his RSS feeds, which he used to call "little birds".

 ## Running
 To run Varys locally, just install Go 1.24+ and run `make dev_example`.